 - Red chalk paint, white paint and dark wood wax

 - An assortment of small Christmas decorations and mini baubles including mini bottle brush Christmas trees.

 How to Style A Vintage Printers Tray for Christmas

-I shoved it in there a year ago thinking that I might think of something to do with it one day.
+I shoved it in there a year ago, thinking that I might make something with it one day.
 Well, that day came!
-I decided to make a Christmas shadow box out of this tray too!
+I decided to make a Christmas shadow box out of this tray.

-- Next, I got some Christmas stencils and painted a few Christmas images onto the black chalkboard with white paint.
+2. Next, I got some Christmas stencils and painted a few Christmas images onto the black chalkboard with white paint.